The Local newsletter is your free, daily guide to life in Colorado. For locals, by locals. Sign up today!

 Which attorneys did you survey?

 All licensed attorneys in the seven-county metro area were welcome to participate in our survey, which went live on 5280.com in May.
-We mailed postcards to nearly 16,000 licensed attorneys actively registered with the Colorado Supreme Court’s Office of Attorney Regulation Counsel and reached out to local bar associations to make sure we received a strong response to the peer-review ballot.
+We mailed postcards to more than 16,000 licensed attorneys actively registered with the Colorado Supreme Court’s Office of Attorney Regulation Counsel and reached out to local bar associations to make sure we received a strong response to the peer-reviewed ballot.